SquirrelKnight/pyrocko/doc/source/install/details.rst

 **Note:** With pip, if you do not specify `--no-deps`, it will automatically download and install missing dependencies.
-Unless you manage your installations exclusively with pip, omitting this flag can lead to conficts.
+Unless you manage your installations exclusively with pip, omitting this flag can lead to conflicts.

 **Note:** The intention of using `--no-build-isolation` is to compile exactly against the already installed prerequisites.
 If you omit the flag, pip will